alzalabany/Webtrekk-angulajs-task/readme.md

 i crafted an experimental nodejs + socket.io + express server located @ server.js & webtrekk_build.js, that handle all source code minification, concat, Annotation and even included socket.io to add a hotreload :D !

-it was fun to build, although took most of the 48hrs that was given for me to complete the task; I think this Idea of a -build sys- deliver a great team development experience :) ! i actually might continue to explore it further after task completion!
+it was fun to build; I think this Idea of a -build sys- deliver a great team development experience :) ! i actually might continue to explore it further after task completion!

-## why no modules nor any AMD loaders?

-same reason why I used nodes for a build system +

-- I wanted to create a build system that would work with john-papa style guide, and back then < 2015 most angularjs style guide did not use AMD loaders
-- it's not always possible/feasible to port large scale apps into new modular AMD world, so I wanted to experiment creating a build system that supports those apps and compare the outcome with what I could have saved if I used modern web pack/AMD tools.

 ## why all modules are extending root angular.module?